 K-1 Frequently Asked Questions

-It’s that time of year – tax time – and we understand you may have questions about the K-1s.
+During tax season, we understand you may have questions about your K-1s.
 Please see our frequently asked questions below.

 As always, you can email Investor Relations at [email protected] for assistance.